To view the Sheriff’s Auxiliary Aids Plan, click here.

 After an arrest for domestic violence has been made, the suspected abuser is brought before a judge at that is called a “first appearance hearing.”
 The judge will determine whether there was a legal basis for the arrest.
 If so, the judge will consider the seriousness of the crime, the suspect’s past criminal history and the suspect’s ties to the community.
 Based on these factors, the judge will either set a bond or release the suspect subject to certain conditions.
 Your input is very important to the judge.
 If you want your opinions heard about the release of the suspect please call the domestic violence advocate at (727) 844-7780.
 The court times vary, but your advocate can accompany you to this hearing, appear on your behalf if you are unable, and can provide you with the outcome of the hearing.

 A person who has been arrested on domestic violence charges may be eligible to participate in the State Attorney’s Office Domestic Violence Diversion Program.
 This is a deferred prosecution treatment program available to some offenders upon approval of the State Attorney’s Office.
 Participants pay fees for processing and weekly group treatment sessions.
 Upon successful completion of the program, the case will be dismissed.
-You can call the Victim/Witness Office located in the State Attorney’s Office for details, at (727) 847-8160 or 8158 for west Pasco, or (352) 521-4333 for east Pasco.
+You can call the State Attorney’s Office for details, at (727) 847-8158 for west Pasco, or (352) 521-4333 for east Pasco.

 If the suspect is not eligible for the Diversion Program, the next court appearance will be in about 2-3 weeks at the arraignment.
 You do not need to be at this hearing unless you so choose.
 At the arraignment, the suspect will announce a plea.
 In some instances the judge may accept a “no-contest” plea or a “guilty” plea, and sentence the offender at this point.
 If the plea announced is “not guilty,” the next court appearance will be a pretrial approximately three weeks later.
 After the pre-trial, a trial date will be set.
 Your domestic violence advocate can keep you updated on the court schedules and the outcome at each stage, or will accompany you to court.